Telestai-Project/telestai/doc/init.md

 Copy telestaid.init to /etc/init.d/telestaid.
 Test by running `service telestaid start`.

-Using this script, you can adjust the path and flags to the telestaid program by setting the RAVEND and FLAGS environment variables in the file /etc/sysconfig/telestaid.
+Using this script, you can adjust the path and flags to the telestaid program by setting the TELESTAID and FLAGS environment variables in the file /etc/sysconfig/telestaid.
 You can also use the DAEMONOPTS environment variable here.

 ### Mac OS X